Students should hold a bachelor degree for entry to this master's degree.

 All applicants are considered on an individual basis and additional qualifications, and professional qualifications and experience will also be taken into account when considering applications.

 Months of entry

-We are committed to offering flexible study options at the School and enable you to tailor your degree to meet your needs by offering start dates in September and January; full and part-time study; split-site options, and allowing students to combine two fields of study leading to the award of a degree that reflects both disciplines.
+We are committed to offering flexible study options at BSIS and enable you to tailor your degree to meet your needs.
+This programme is available with start dates in September and January; full- and part-time study options; split-site options, and students can combine two fields of study leading to a degree that reflects both disciplines

 Information for international students